-- (1) The Commission may charge a fee only for- - (a) resolving disputes which are referred to it, In circumstances in which this Act allows the Commission, or a commissioner, to charge a fee; - (b) conducting, overseeing or scrutinising any election or ballot at the request of a registered trade union or employers' organisation; and - (c) providing advice or training in terms of section 115(3).

-- (2) The Commission may not charge a fee unless- - (a) the governing body has established a tariff of fees; and - (b) the fee that is charged is in accordance with that tariff. - (3) The Commission must publish the tariff in the Government Gazette.
+- (1) The Commission may charge a fee only for- - (a) resolving disputes which are referred to it, in circumstances in which this Act allows the Commission, or a commissioner, to charge a fee; - (b) conducting, overseeing or scrutinising any election of ballot at the request of a registered trade union or employers' organisation; and - (c) providing advice or training in terms of section 115(3). - (2) The Commission may not charge a fee unless- - (a) the governing body has established a tariff of fees; and - (b) the fee that is charged is in accordance with that tariff. - (3) The commission must publish the tariff in the Government Gazette.

-124. Contracting by Commission, and Commission working in association with any person
+124. Contracting by commission, and Commission working in association with any person

-- (1) The governing body may- - (a) contract with any person to do work for the Commission or contract with an accredited agency to perform, whether for reward or otherwise, any function of the Commission on its behalf; and - (b) perform any function of the Commission in association with any person. - (2) Every person with whom the Commission contracts or associates is bound by the requirement of independence that binds the Commission.
+- (1) The governing body may- - (a) contract with any person to do work for the Commission or contract with an accredited agency to perform, whether for reward or otherwise, any function of the Commission on its behalf;